Mark Richards (surfer): Semi-retirement

 For 1983 and following years Richards chose not to defend his title, and to travel and compete less, due to back troubles and the pressure of being on top.
 It turned out he was unable to compete for 1982 anyway, an ankle injury on a big day at home at Dixon Park kept him on dry land for five months.

 Richards had suffered back problems throughout his career.
 His legs were a little shorter and trunk a little longer than usual which meant that he tended to pivot not at the hips but a couple of vertebrae up, straining the ligaments surrounding them.
 He reckoned a poor diet and lack of stretching or exercise (apart from surfing) hadn't helped either.

 His back had developed a reverse curvature, with the lower vertebrae sticking out noticeably.
 He required regular physiotherapy to keep it mobile, and in later years it worsened to the point of making him something of a weekend surfer, since too much would aggravate it, obviously a very frustrating situation for a surfer.

 Today Richards still lives in Newcastle with his wife, Jenny, and three children, Kyle, Nathan and Grace.
-He runs the Mark Richards Surf Shop in Hunter St, the same shop started by his parents.
+He ran the Mark Richards Surf Shop in Hunter St, the same shop started by his parents until its closure on January 14th 2012.